Professional Recommendations: Delivery of Breech Presentation at Term

 Designated for 0.2 contact hours of pharmacotherapy credit for Advance Practice Registered Nurses.

-ACOG has released guidance that addresses the trend in the United States to deliver term singleton fetuses in breech presentation by cesarean section and the concomitant decrease in the number of practitioners with the skills and experience to perform vaginal breech deliveries.
+ACOG guidance addresses the trend in the United States to deliver term singleton fetuses in breech presentation by cesarean section and the concomitant decrease in the number of practitioners with the skills and experience to perform vaginal breech deliveries.
 In 2001, the ACOG committee on Obstetric Practice recommended that planned vaginal delivery of a singleton breech was no longer appropriate but due to additional publications since that time, the recommendations have been updated.

 If vaginal breech delivery is planned, a detailed informed consent should be documented that include risks and benefits